 Knob and tube wiring used more elaborate ceramic knobs to clamp the wire to the structural member.
 Connections between modern wires are completed within enclosed junction boxes.
 Knob and tube wiring had visible connections.
 The wires were spliced and soldered together and then wrapped with electrical tape.
 Ceramic knobs were used to secure the wires so that anyone inadvertently tugging on the wire would not be tugging on the electrical connection.
-Modern wiring is typically #14 gauge copper wire and capable of handling 15 amps.
-Knob and tube wiring is often #12 gauge copper wire and can handle 20 amps.
-Note: Even though some knob and tube wiring is capable of handling 20 amps, we suggest that it be protected by 15 amp fuses because, in all likelihood, some modern #14 gauge wire may be connected to the older #12 gauge wiring.
+Modern wiring is typically #14 gage copper wire and capable of handling 15 amps.
+Knob and tube wiring is often #12 gage copper wire and can handle 20 amps.
+Note: Even though some knob and tube wiring is capable of handling 20 amps, we suggest that it be protected by 15 amp fuses because, in all likelihood, some modern #14 gage wire may be connected to the older #12 gage wiring.

 From the above description, it becomes pretty obvious that knob and tube wiring is not necessarily dangerous.
 Knob and tube wiring which was installed properly, and has not been abused, can provide many more years of service.
 The biggest problem with knob and tube wiring has nothing to do with the original wiring.
 It has everything to do with what has happened after the fact.